apexskier/httpauth/README.md

 Run `go run server.go` from the examples directory and visit `localhost:8080` for an example.
 You can login with the username and password "admin".

+Tests can be run by simulating Travis CI's build environment.
+A mysql database must be running on the default port with a user "travis" with no password and a dabase "httpauth_test".

 **Note**

 This is the first time I've worked with implementing the details of cookie